dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 This python script has the required parameters, --data (dataset file path).
 For this experiment, we split our train_u4k-r4k-auth11k.sample file into two different files based on the op1 access information.
 We create a train_u4k-r4k-auth11k_grant.sample that contains all the samples with grant access on op1 operation.
 For the rest of the samples, we create a train_u4k-r4k-auth11k_deny.sample file.
 Essentially, this **train_u4k-r4k-auth11k_deny.sample** is the input to the script.
 We provide both files in **dataset/synthetic/u4k-r4k-auth11k/** directory.

 We randomly select a tuple (uid:4246, rid:4435) with grant access on op1 and apply its corresponding metadata values for changed value.
+We change metadata values in order of their significance level in the global interpretation (Figure 10 in the paper).
+E.g., first, we change the value of _rmeta2_ metadata.

 There are also two other optional parameters.
 --depth (type: int.
 Determine the layers of the ResNet network, the default value is 8.
 The depth of the network has to be the same as the stored network).